OpenSCvx/OpenSCvx/README.md

 }
 ```

-Additionally please run `problem.citation()` to generate the appropriate bibtex citations for the corresponding components used within your problem.
+Additionally please run `problem.citation()` after `problem.intitialize()` to generate the appropriate bibtex citations for the corresponding components used within your problem.